Gowiem/writing/posts/fusionauth-golang-device-code-example.md

 1. Open up your favorite terminal and clone our project: `git clone git@github.com:masterpointio/getgif.git`
 1. Change directories into this new project and crack open the `.env` file with your favorite text editor.
 Here you'll see 3 variables that should look familar!
 Fill in those variables with your Client ID, Tenant ID, and API Key and then save and exit that file.
-1. Lastly, let's build our CLI app via `go build .` -- This should create a `getgif` binary in the root of the project.
+1. Lastly, let's build our CLI app via `go build .`, which should create a `getgif` binary in the root of the project.

 ## Golang CLI App Intro